Texas Ridesharing Accidents and Hiring An Attorney

 For that, the minimum liability coverage required by law for all drivers in Texas is “30/60/25.”
 This means drivers must have insurance coverage for up to $30,000 per person injured in a crash, for up to a total of $60,000 per crash and for $25,000 in property damage per crash.

-Again, such personal (non-commercial) auto liability insurance does not apply to drivers for hire such as those for Lyft and Uber.
+Again, such personal (non-commercial) auto liability insurance does not apply to drivers for hire with ridesharing companies.

-However, a new Texas law for Uber, Lyft or other TNC drivers requires them to have a higher coverage of “50/100/25” when the hailing app is on and they aren’t providing a ride.
+However, a new Texas law requires them to have a higher coverage of “50/100/25” when the hailing app is on and they aren’t providing a ride.
 This means coverage must include up to $50,000 per person injured for a total of up to $100,000 per crash, as well as $25,000 in property damage per crash.

 Coverage must increase to $1 million when the drivers are providing a ride.

 Each ridesharing company also has its own policies and liability limits, so be sure to investigate the coverage provided by the service that you use.
-Lyft and Uber are believed to provide as much as $1 million in coverage for passengers and drivers in crashes which lead to medical costs.
+Most ridesharing companies are believed to provide as much as $1 million in coverage for passengers and drivers in crashes which lead to medical costs.

-You also can explore whether your own auto insurance covers you if you are injured in a car accident with a ridesharing vehicle, whether as a passenger in the ridesharing vehicle or as a driver or occupant of another vehicle which is struck in a Lyft accident or Uber accident.
+You also can explore whether your own auto insurance covers you if you are injured in a car accident with a ridesharing vehicle, whether as a passenger in the ridesharing vehicle or as a driver or occupant of another vehicle which is struck.

 After an auto accident, a person who’s been injured by a bad driver normally seeks compensation from that driver’s auto liability insurance, not from their own provider.
 But also make sure that you have uninsured or underinsured motorist coverage for your own auto liability policy.
 That’s in case the at-fault driver lacks sufficient insurance to cover your losses and you need to make a claim from your own provider.